montarelab/quant-programming/third-assignment/README.md

 ### 3. Black-Scholes Pricing Formula

-The **Black-Scholes Model** provides a closed-form solution to price European options.
+The **Black-Scholes Model** provides a closed-form solution to calculate price of European options.

+**European options** - is a type of options contract where the buyer or seller is able to execute the option only at its expiration date, not before.

 #### **European Call Option Price:**